If you are expecting me to give you a simple number of words to answer this question, you won’t find that here.

 So, taking our example of fly fishing, what would be an example for a topic with a narrow scope?

-It is an absolute myth that short blog posts rank well.
+To claim that short blog posts rank better is simply wrong.
 To newbie bloggers, writing very short blog posts that quickly answer a certain question might make sense.
 Not to Google, though.

 There are many studies out there that prove that long content generally performs better than shorter content.
 Don’t believe me?